dyh1213/graphhub.data/graphs_current/text-to-image/README.md

 # Text To Image Knowledge Graph
 The 'text-to-image' graph is a the definitive guide for users of tools such as Midjourney, DALLE-2, Stable Diffusion, or similar AIs.
-This chart presents a mapping of art styles, lighting, colors, moods, and renowned entities, assisting in crafting prompts that yield predictable and consistent results. a
+This chart presents a mapping of art styles, lighting, colors, moods, and renowned entities, assisting in crafting prompts that yield predictable and consistent results.
+The '[Text To Image](graphhub.net/text-to-image)' knowledge graph can be viewed and edited on [GraphHub.net](graphhub.net)
+License: MIT
 ### Contents
 - **Concepts**: 764
 - **Lists**: 74